George Taylor House (Freehold Borough, New Jersey)

 George Taylor House is in Freehold Borough, Monmouth County, New Jersey, United States on the corner of Broadway and Dutch Lane Road across from Freehold High School.
 The house was built in circa 1870 by George Taylor, the son of John G. Taylor and Cary Conover Taylor.
 John G. Taylor was of Scottish ancestry, while Cary Conover was of Dutch ancestry.
 John G. Taylor was the proprietor of Taylors Mills (in nearby Manalapan, where its namesake continues today), a successful family business that George continued to run in his father's footsteps.
 The grist mill was successful during the mid-late 19th century, as new markets were opening up with the advent of extensive railroad networks.

 Well prior to the Taylors building this house in the 1800s, the property in which the house occupied had been established as early as the 1680s, when English, Dutch, and Scottish settlers began to inhabit the region.
 The Monmouth Tract was a patent granted by Colonel Richard Nicolls in 1665 to twelve men, most of whom were religious dissenters from Long Island and New England.
 In 1693, along with Middletown and Shrewsbury, Freehold was established by act of legislature as one of the three original townships in Monmouth County.
 The name of the township comes from the word freehold, an English legal term describing fee simple property ownership.
 Early records show that John Bowne was the first to have the deed to the 1,000-acre property, which was granted to him by Deputy-Governor Gawen Lawrie.
 The land was then sold to six Dutchmen in 1699, Garrett Stoothoff, Garrett Wyckoff, John Wyckoff, Derrick von Sutvant, Peter Couwenhoven, and Jacob Tysen (hence the namesake of Dutch Lane Road, where the house is located).

-By the Revolutionary period, the property where the house would eventually occupy had experienced some heavy action during the war.
+By the Revolutionary period, the property where the house would eventually occupy had experienced some heavy action during the American Revolutionary War.
 It was on William Wyckoff's holding of the property, which was where he had established a farmstead in the location where the George Taylor House would eventually be constructed, was where the first shots were fired in the much larger Battle of Monmouth.
 While much of the action took place where Monmouth Battlefield currently is, the area where the house occupied was where the British had placed batteries (near the greater "Briar Hill" region).